Schedules and Deadlines

 Schedule and Deadlines for the General English Honors Program

 Spring of Junior Year: Honors students begin the program by enrolling in English 370, the Junior Honors Conference.
 In this workshop, students collaborate with their advisors, their peers, and the Honors Director to develop a topic that interests them and is suitable for a sustained research project.
 By the end of the semester, students will have a two-page proposal and a working bibliography to guide them during the summer and into the fall.

 Spring of Senior Year: Everyone completing the thesis will take English 495, a 3-credit independent study with the director of your project.
-You will turn in a complete draft (a full-but-not-final version) around mid-February.
+You will turn in a second full draft in early February.
 Readers will return the thesis with suggestions for final revisions, and you will then submit the final version around mid-March.
 The thesis colloquium will take place in April.
 Readers might provide questions several days in advance and will provide written comments at the end of the examination.
 The grade for 495 is given by your faculty director, and represents the grade on your final product.

 Graduating with Honors: Students wishing to graduate with English Honors must produce a thesis that is recommended for Honors by its readers, which is determined at the end of the colloquium.
 The final determination of honors is made by the Honors Committee, which takes into account both the thesis and the student's overall record in English classes.
 At the end of the year, the winner of the Sandy Mack Award for the best overall work in honors will also be chosen, and will be presented with the award and a check for $100 at the graduation ceremony.